Los Angeles Force

-Los Angeles Force is an American professional soccer club based in Los Angeles, California, that plays in the National Independent Soccer Association (NISA).
+Los Angeles Force is an American professional soccer club based in Long Beach, California, that plays in the National Independent Soccer Association (NISA).
+The club is affiliated with NISA Nation side FC Golden State Force.

 History

 On August 2, 2019, the National Independent Soccer Association announced the addition of Los Angeles Force ahead of the league's inaugural 2019 Fall Showcase.
-The club is affiliated with NISA Nation side FC Golden State Force.
+Los Angeles finished the Fall Showcase with a record of 3 wins, 2 draws, and 1 loss, losing to California United Strikers FC in the West Coast Championship on penalty kicks.
+The 2020 Spring season would be suspended, and eventually cancelled, due to the COVID-19 pandemic.